nubergra/edem-mdc-azure/2-Processing/Exercise06/README.md

      * **Environment variables (if needed)**
 6. **Manually trigger the job** using Azure CLI or Portal.
 7. **Validate execution** by reviewing outputs.

-## **Extra ideas for the Data Processing Container App Job**

-You can also implement a Python script for a job that:
-  * Calls an API and transforms responses
-  * Simulates database updates

-Example ideas for data transformation:
-* Add a field to all JSON records
-* Normalize text data
-* Aggregate metrics

 ## **Tips**